Council provides drinkable water supplies in the Ōtorohanga and Kāwhia communities.

-We’ve now installed water meters across the Ōtorohanga Community however before we start charging on 1 July 2019 we will be sending four mock invoices to ratepayers to show how much the water will cost.
-This mock bill will give you time before the real bills arrive to understand your household water use and how much your bills might be.
-It gives you an opportunity to lower your water use and repair any leaks, before formal charging starts
+We’ve now installed water meters across the Ōtorohanga Community and started charging on 1 July 2019.
+We sent four mock invoices to ratepayers to show how much the water will cost.
+This mock bill gave residents time before the real bills arrive to understand their household water use and how much bills might be.
+It gave the opportunity to lower water use and repair any leaks, before formal charging started.

 Installing water meters will help reduce the amount of water we use across the community and therefore the amount of money we must spend on water infrastructure.
 We appreciate that for some people new to water meters, the new charging regime may take some time getting used to.

 Because of the limited capacity of the Kāwhia water supply, properties that were first developed or significantly extended after 30 June 2009 will be subject to Peak Season Metered Water Charges.

 This will lead to high charges for the metered volume of water used between 20 December and 20 February

 On behalf of the scheme members, Council also operates and administers a number of water supply schemes in rural areas.

 There are four water supply schemes in the District which supply water primarily for agricultural purposes on a 'trickle feed' basis.

 These schemes require connected properties to install storage tanks to provide for higher peak water demands.

 The establishment of these schemes was initially funded by the properties who were served by these schemes.

 The water users control these schemes, with Council only fulfilling operational and administrative roles.